augustinemathew/ai-agent-go/internal/command/README.md

   "command_id": "unique-id-3",
   "description": "Write initial data",
   "file_path": "/path/to/output.txt", // Path to the file to write
-  "content": "This is the content to write.\\nSecond line." // Content to write }
+  "content": "This is the content to write.\nSecond line."
+}
 ```